Some Questions & Answers from readers:

 How are your story ideas born?

 My story ideas are born from all sorts of sources.
 Usually when I’m doing something mundane, like

 ironing or washing the floor, etc, and ideas will come into my head then.
 Sometimes they might come from

 researching.
 I might be flipping through my research books and I’ll read something interesting that leads

 What is your writing process?

 I simply open a blank page and allow the story idea to flow.
 I like to write when it is quiet, the house is

 peaceful.
 I prefer writing in the morning, and can count on one hand how many times I’ve written at night.
 But I do need coffee to keep me going and if

 How do you come up with the names for your characters?

 I love names, and the old names of history can be so elegant.
-In The House of Women I had fun naming
+In my novel, Grace's Courage I had fun naming

 the seven daughters.
 Grace has always been a favourite, and my daughter is called Eleanor Grace.
 I do